 Feasibility Studies vary based on project scope and operational demands.

-On a large or complex project, it may be necessary to complete numerous feasibility studies that have different requirements based on the type of organization.
+On larger projects or a complex project, it may be necessary to complete numerous feasibility studies that have different requirements based on the type of organization.

 In addition to the considerations mentioned above, your feasibility project may include:

 - Planning permission such as securing legal/statutory approvals

 - Analyzing potential budget constraints based on client requirements